-- For Tags, add Bavaria, Germany, and office building to the list of tags, separating each with a comma.
+- For Tags, add Bavaria, Germany, office building to the list of tags, and press Enter.

-- For Share With, choose to share the scene layer either with everyone, the members of your organization, or the members of a specific group.
+- For Groups, choose to share the scene layer with everyone, the members of your organization, or the members of a specific group.

 - Click Share.

-The Scene Layer Package and a corresponding Scene Layer are published to your ArcGIS Online account.
-A message window opens, confirming the publication.
+The scene layer package and a corresponding scene layer are published to your ArcGIS Online account.
+After a few moments, a message appears, confirming the publication is complete.

 You'll now view the published 3D scene in ArcGIS Online.